We talked about the “judge role” and the “judge frames” many times across this website.

 Anyone who has power to direct your work or your life can become a judge.

-You don’t want to give judge powers to anyone in your life, and you don’t want poor managers to become judges.
+You want to be careful who you give judge powers in your life, and you don’t want poor managers to become judges.

 But since most people do not separate their results from their ego, it’s actually common for bosses to become judges in people’s lives.
 It’s also more common for men, since men place a higher value on social status and hierarchies.